pzhaojohnson/rnacanvas.draw.bases.bonds/README.md

 The length of the line of a straight bond.

-<b>Note that this property may not hold correct values
+<b>This property might not hold correct values
-for straight bonds that have not been added to a drawing that is part of the document body.</b>
+if a straight bond has not been added to a drawing that is part of the document body.</b>

 ```javascript
 // an RNAcanvas drawing